 - Looking to develop joint services in areas of work with which PfSH is engaged

-PfSH does not create the housing numbers or indeed the need for new homes.
-Individual local planning authorities decide the numbers of new homes required through their own local plans.
+PfSH does not create the housing numbers or the need for new homes – it is the National Planning Policy Framework (NPPF) that sets out the minimum number of new homes required of PfSH authorities through its standard methodology.
 PfSH satisfies the duty placed upon local planning authorities to co-operate by co-ordinating the assessment of local housing need.

 Councillor Seán Woodward